yasinarafatsami466/Route-vision/README.md

-# Route-vision
+#Route Vision

-Route Vision is a university transport project that we are working on to make it easier for students to find and track their buses.
-Students can check the bus schedule, route, current location, and driver information in one place.
+Route Vision is a university transport project that we are working on to make it easier for users to find and track university buses.
+Users can check bus schedules, routes, current locations, and driver information in one place.

 Features

 * Check bus schedules and routes
-* Track the bus location
+* Track bus locations
 * See the approximate arrival time
 * View driver information
 * Give ratings and feedback about drivers